eBay/tsv-utils/README.md

 ### tsv-join

 Joins lines from multiple files based on a common key.
 One file, the 'filter' file, contains the records (lines) being matched.
 The other input files are scanned for matching records.
 Matching records are written to standard output, along with any designated fields from the filter file.
 In database parlance this is a hash semi-join.
+It is similar to the "stream-static" joins available in Spark Structured Streaming and "KStream-KTable" joins in Kafka.
+(The filter file plays the same role as the Spark static Dataset or Kafka KTable.)

 Example:
 ```
-$ tsv-join --filter-file filter.tsv --key-fields 1,3 --append-fields 5,6 data.tsv
+$ tsv-join -H --filter-file filter.tsv --key-fields Country,City --append-fields Population,Elevation data.tsv
 ```

-This reads `filter.tsv`, creating a lookup table keyed on fields 1 and 3. `data.tsv` is read, lines with a matching key are written to standard output with fields 5 and 6 from `filter.tsv` appended.
-This is a form of inner-join.
-Outer-joins and anti-joins can also be done.
+This reads `filter.tsv`, creating a lookup table keyed on the fields `Country` and `City` fields. `data.tsv` is read, lines with a matching key are written to standard output with the `Population` and `Elevation` fields from `filter.tsv` appended.
+This is an inner join.
+Left outer joins and anti-joins are also supported.

 Common uses for `tsv-join` are to join related datasets or to filter one dataset based on another.
 Filter file entries are kept in memory, this limits the ultimate size that can be handled effectively.
 The author has found that filter files up to about 10 million lines are processed effectively, but performance starts to degrade after that.